Sir M & Lady Andal

 He will always be remembered first and foremost as one of the greatest who adorned the Madras High Court.

-Sir. h1.
-Venkatasubba Rao’s judicial career was marked by his passion farjustice, complete independence of outlook and adherence to the truth as he saw it.
+Sir M. Venkatasubba Rao’s judicial career was marked by his passion for justice, complete independence of outlook and adherence to the truth as he saw it.
 He had an iron will and never accepted conformity or ready acquiescence as a principle of action.
 As a result, his long judicial career was one of the most successful and eventful in Madras Legal History.
 Sir M. Venkatasubba Rao had a passion for thoroughness which he carried into his everyday life.
 He hated shoddines and disorder.
 He was scrupulously particular about dress and food.
 Cleanliness was to him a part of Godliness.
 Then again, in his public activities, he was equally thorough.
 He could not tolerate anything slipshod, anything vague and equivocal or anything which was underhand.
 He was always kind and courteous.
 He was a great philanthropist, giving away a great part of his wealth for social causes, in particular to the Madras Seva Sadan.

 Another great passion of his was for Social Reform.
 He stood for the rights of women and their status in Hindu Society.
 The Madras Seva Sadan is a standing monument of his zeal and enthusiasm to uplift Indian women.